adtechtesting/NeuralTrader/README.md

 ### Deploy Trading Token

-This creates the STORM token on the simulated blockchain:
+This creates the NURO token on the simulated blockchain:

 ```bash
 node deploy-token-script.js